a327ex/www/content/posts/super_people_design_review.md

 never felt unfair, so whatever the devs are doing with their netcode is really good.

 In any case, the main difference SP has to PUBG is that SP has some heavier RPG elements, namely classes (with ults), passives, and gear upgrading.
-Most of the problems the game has happen here, and I'll go over 2 of these problems in some detail.
+Most of the problems the game has happen here, and I'll go over them in some detail as well as how I'd change them to make the game better.
 But before that, some overview of the game's

 ### Classes